“Karsk!” said Tess. “I wondered when you were going to spring him on us.”

 * * *

 She reached the end of the blue lichen, but her darksight took over.
 Finally, she entered the last stretch.
 The cave grew straighter, and she could again hear the giant making progress.
-The portcullis loomed ahead, the bulk of the ophidiag slinking just beyond.
+The portcullis loomed out of the dark, the bulk of the ophidiag slinking just beyond.
 She ran up past the scattered corpses of gruants, reached the winch, shoved Bugclaw into her belt, and gripped the handle.
 At first the winch wouldn’t move; then link by link the chain curled over the barrel.
 The portcullis eased its fat teeth loose of the floor.
 Drawing near, the ophidiag regarded her quizzically through the bars.
 The portcullis came a foot off the floor, two feet.
 She needed five, at the very least, for the monster to squeeze under, and then what?
 The sound of the giant’s approach grew.
 She strained, but her energy was depleted.

 The giant’s steps pounded up behind, maybe a hundred yards off.
 She couldn’t see him, but she knew her time had run out.
 Her hand went to Bugclaw, and she steeled herself to make a last desperate stand.

 The ophidiag thrust itself under the gate.
 The chain went slack.
 Megaera threw herself against the winch, which turned almost on its own.
 The handle spun, the chains purred, and the portcullis leapt another three feet.
-Another turn.
 She heard the giant stop behind her, could almost feel the club rise overhead.
 She lingered to the last possible instant, and dove away.

 The club smashed onto the winch.
 Megaera fell beside it.
 The portcullis lurched and hung crooked.
 Again the giant raised his club.